-Loyola University Maryland is located in a residential section of Baltimore with little potential for growing their campus footprint through adjacent real estate.
-They decided to build their athletic complex off-site to expand their on-site academic facilities.
+Loyola University Maryland sits in a residential section of Baltimore and has little potential for to grow the campus footprint through adjacent real estate.
+The university decided to build an athletic complex off site to expand academic facilities on site.
 The university purchased a 52-acre parcel nearby that had been the site of three municipal solid waste landfills.

 The project posed significant engineering challenges given that much of the final facility would rest on land that had been created through uncontrolled filling, with long-term settlement taking as much as a century to conclude.
 The landfill waste raised additional questions, both of its stability to support the planned construction, as well as its potential to pollute the neighborhood’s air, soil, and water.
 This latter issue became a flashpoint for vocal opposition to the project.
 Another prominent objection was the college’s encroachment into what had become de facto public green space.